Orp-Jauche

 Orp-Jauche (/fr/; Oû-Djåce; Adorp-Geten /nl/) is a municipality of Wallonia located in the Belgian province of Walloon Brabant.
-On January 1, 2008, Orp-Jauche had a total population of 8,400.
-The total area is 50.50 km² which gives a population density of 159 inhabitants per km².
+The 2021 Belgium census shows Orp-Jauche to have a total population of 9,001, an increase of almost 9 per cent over the 8,261 at the 2011 census.
+The total area is 50.8 km², giving a population density for 2021 of 177 inhabitants per km².

-The municipality consists of the following districts: Énines, Folx-les-Caves, Jauche, Jandrain-Jandrenouille, Marilles, Noduwez, and Orp-le-Grand.
+The municipality consists of the following sub-divisions: Énines, Folx-les-Caves, Jauche, Jandrain-Jandrenouille, Marilles, Noduwez, and Orp-le-Grand.